When Can I Eat Spicy Food After Wisdom Teeth Removal?

 On the other hand, having hard or crunchy food runs the risks of dislodging the newly formed blood clot, causing dry socket.
 Dry socket is a painful complication where the bones and nerves are exposed to the elements in the mouth.
 While this happens to only 2% to 5% of the people who had their teeth removed, it largely occur among those who did not stick to a soft diet during the first few days of their post-surgery care.

-For those who love spicy food, the thought of having to go without their favorite spicy dishes for an extended period of time can make you feel frustrated.
+For those who love spicy food, the thought of having to live for a few days without their favorite spicy dishes can make one feel frustrated.

 • Has the swelling gone down?